 Reservation Policy: Only SOFA status personnel stationed in Japan may reserve lodging at Tama Hills.
 Eligible patrons stationed at Yokota Air Base can reserve rooms up to 120 days in advance.
 Patrons stationed elsewhere in Japan have a shorter reservation window or other restrictions.
 Visit the Tama Hills website for details.

 The cabins at Grafenwoehr (Tower Barracks), along with the entire Wild B.O.A.R.
 Outdoor Recreation center, are located on scenic Dickhäuter Lake.
 The 2-bedroom cabins accommodate up to 5 people and cost $125 per night.
 The 3-bedroom cabins sleep up to 7 guests for $150 per night.
 Each cabin is equipped with a kitchenette and free Wi-Fi.
 While staying at the cabins, you have access to all of Wild B.O.A.R.
 Outdoor Recreation’s activities.
-There is an on-site climbing wall and ropes course, equipment rental for a huge range of outdoor activities year-round, and many day trips and tours.
+There is also an on-site climbing wall and ropes course, equipment rental for a huge range of outdoor activities year-round, and many day trips and tours.

 The cabins at Vilseck (Rose Barracks) are a bit more rustic but have modern furniture.
 They also have full kitchens, but no Wi-Fi.
 A 2-bedroom cabin sleeps 4 and is $75 per night.
 A 3-bedroom cabin can accommodate up to 6 people for $90 per night.
 Facilities near the cabins include a playground, camping area, an RV parking area, and a sports field.